phresher/OpenFOAM_Tutorials_Plus/README.md

 * **waterChannel**

   Two-phase open channel flow.
 It's a fork  of the original interFoam tutorial *waterChannel*.
 The *surfaces* function is configured to generate water surfaces (namely, the isosurfaces where *alpha.water* is equal to 0.5).

+* **programmingTutorials**

+  Basic tutorials to show how to programme within the framework of OpenFOAM.
+Refer to the README file within the folder.

 Pull requests are welcome!
 Happy foaming!